 National parks in Costa Rica are protected spaces that allow visitors to experience the rainforest and jungle environments.
 This includes Manuel Antonio National Park on the central Pacific coast.
 Here, you'll find lots of monkey species (from spider monkeys to squirrel monkeys).
 There's also the 3,700-acre La Selva Biological Station, which is often visited by scientists around the world and a popular attraction for nature lovers who are looking to learn more about Costa Rica's ecosystem.
 Corcovado National Park is home to scarlet macaws, tapirs, jaguars, squirrel monkeys, and other wildlife.
 The park — which features beaches, mangrove swamps, and rainforests — also has great hiking trails.

 Costa Rica has many volcanic points, but only five have erupted; that means tons of them are still active.
 Arenal Volcano National Park — which is near several hot springs that are worth a soak or two — is at the northern tip of the Tilaran Mountain Range.
 Poás Volcano is within Poás Volcano National Park, about 32 miles from San José, the nation's capital.
-The volcano has erupted 40 times since 1828, most recently in 2017.

 Cloud Forest Walks